socketry/async-job/guides/redis-backend/readme.md

-# Redis Backend
+# Redis Queue

-This guide gives a brief overview of the implementation of the Redis backend.
+This guide gives a brief overview of the implementation of the Redis queue.

 ## Overview

-The Redis backend plays a pivotal role in facilitating a sophisticated and reliable job queue architecture, designed to handle diverse processing needs with efficiency and resilience.
+The Redis queue plays a pivotal role in facilitating a sophisticated and reliable job queue architecture, designed to handle diverse processing needs with efficiency and resilience.
 The architecture is thoughtfully split into three distinct components, each serving a critical function in the lifecycle of a job: the ready queue, the delayed queue, and the processing queue.

 ## Ready Queue